Home

 What is CO₂ laser ablation of the cervix?

-CO₂ laser ablation is a destructive treatment for cervical lesions.
-A highly focused, precise laser beam instantly vaporises abnormal tissue into vapour, under continuous colposcopic visual control.
-Unlike conisation which removes an analysable fragment, laser destroys without sampling — meaning there is no histological analysis, which restricts this technique to lesions whose diagnosis is already certain.
+CO₂ laser ablation is a treatment that destroys the lesion on the cervix by vaporising it.
+A highly focused, very precise light beam instantly turns the abnormal tissue into vapour, under continuous visual control through the colposcope (a kind of powerful magnifier).
+Unlike a conisation, which removes a fragment of cervix that can then be analysed under the microscope, laser destroys without sampling anything — which is why this technique is reserved for lesions whose diagnosis is already firmly established beforehand.

 The CO₂ laser operates at a power of 10 to 20 Watts.
-Destruction depth, in accordance with SFCPCV guidelines, must be greater than 5 mm — necessary to reach cervical glands and completely eliminate the transformation zone where lesions develop.
+The depth of destruction must be at least 5 mm, according to French guidelines (SFCPCV — French Society for Colposcopy) — this depth is needed to reach the small glands inside the cervix and completely eliminate the transformation zone, where HPV lesions typically develop.

-The procedure is performed via the vaginal route — no scar, no incision.
-It lasts 10 to 20 minutes.
-Cervical anatomy is preserved — a major advantage over conisation for young women planning pregnancy, as the cervix is not shortened.
+The procedure is performed through the vagina — no scar, no incision.
+It takes 10 to 20 minutes.
+The anatomy of the cervix is preserved — a major advantage compared to conisation for young women planning pregnancy, since the cervix is not shortened.

 Anaesthesia: the comfort choice, always in theatre

 CO₂ laser can technically be performed under local or general anaesthesia.
 Dr Zeitoun offers both, exclusively in the operating theatre at Clinique Hartmann — never in clinic or consultation.
-Local anaesthesia allows a rapid return home, but can be uncomfortable: the patient's difficulty staying perfectly still sometimes complicates the procedure, and the sensation of heat or small spasms can be unpleasant.
-Short general anaesthesia guarantees perfect immobility, absolute comfort, and safely ensures the 5 mm depth recommended by SFCPCV.
-This is the option many patients choose after discussion, for maximum comfort.
+Local anaesthesia allows a quick return home, but can be uncomfortable: it's hard to stay perfectly still during the procedure, which can complicate the surgeon's work, and the sensation of heat or small spasms can be unpleasant.
+Short general anaesthesia on the other hand guarantees perfect immobility, total comfort, and safely ensures the 5 mm depth recommended by guidelines.
+After discussion, many patients choose this option for maximum comfort.

 2 · Indications